bellpeterm/device-authorization/README.md

 ## Providers

-The module has two providers, Auth0 and Okta, and a third which is yet to be implemented.
+The module has three providers, Auth0, Okta, and Entra, and a fourth which is yet to be implemented.

 ### Auth0